rolandholik/Quixote/Documentation/tsem.rst

 In a trust orchestration architecture, secondary to their integral role in maintaining the trust state of the system, the trust orchestrators are the highest value security asset running on the system.
-In order to support this, the Linux TSEM implementation implements a new security capability, CAP_TRUST, that only the trust orchestrators are designed to run with.
+In order to support this the Linux TSEM implementation implements a new security capability, CAP_TRUST, that only the trust orchestrators are designed to run with.